pkp/pkp-docs/learning-ojs/en/settings-website.md

 **Colour**: Quickly change the colour of your journal's header.

+**Journal Summary**: Check this off to show the journal summary on the homepage.
+You can add your journal summary under Journal Settings > Masthead.

 **Journal Style Sheet**: Use this to upload a unique style sheet for your journal.

 **Sidebar Management**: This allows you to move different blocks in or out of the sidebar in the reader interface.